Bartavius/kanbas/README.md

 - Course-specific quizzes display (can adjust 'publication status' to display on STUDENT webpage)
 - Course-specific quizzes modification (add, edit, delete)
 - quiz question and answers modification (add, edit types/details, delete; add answers, edit answer display/correct, delete answer)
-- quiz taking (faculty and admins can display a preview, while students can take graded quizzes with saved attempts depending on the question details)
-  - practice quizzes will not be saved
-  - single question per page / display all questions at once are implemented functionalities
   - time limits are placed based on the quiz detail
   - students will not be able to take the quiz until it is published and is within an allotted time period that is specified in the quiz detail
   - fill in the blanks, true/false, and multiple-choice questions are the only available question types at the moment